MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

 ```

-## Including the Xbox Live SDK into your CMake file
+## Including the Xbox Live SDK in your CMake file

 1. Now that gradle is set up for your project, we are going to update `Cmakefile.txt` so that we can include the XboxLiveSDK libraries.
-Open **your_app > src > main > cpp > CMakeLists.txt** and add the following just after the cmake_minimum_required element:
+   Open **your_app > src > main > cpp > CMakeLists.txt** and add the following just after the `cmake_minimum_required` element:

 ```json
 #TODO: Replace path to direct to your local XboxLiveSDK Maven folder
 set(ANDROID_MAVEN_PATH ${CMAKE_CURRENT_SOURCE_DIR}/../../../../../Maven)
 ```

 > [!NOTE]
 > The path to Maven must be from your project's CMake folder to the Maven folder inside of your local Xbox Live SDK.

-2. Next, define some compiler flags for the Xbox Live SDK, as follows:
+2. Define the following compiler flags for the Xbox Live SDK:

 ```json
 # Add pre-processor definitions to the project